 Florence fennel is a marvellous vegetable to grow!
 The entire plant is edible, so there’s no waste.
-There’s also very little time-consuming washing or preparation required, which is a real boon when you’ve been working hard in the garden, or at your allotment all day, and want to eat some of your freshly harvested, home-grown, delicious produce for supper, but have exhausted yourself gardening and so need to prepare a delightful, but simple meal!
+There’s very little time-consuming washing or preparation required for cooking Florence Fennel, which is a real boon when you’ve been working hard in the garden, or at your allotment all day.
+Great news if you want to eat some of your freshly harvested, home-grown, delicious produce for supper, but have exhausted yourself gardening, yet need to prepare a tasty, but simple meal!
 If you’re really tired, you’ll be glad to know that Florence fennel tastes great raw too!

-There are a number of fantastic Florence fennel cultivars, which can be sown now, including ‘Romanesco’, ‘Zefa Fino’, and ‘Rondo’: three of my top performing Florence fennel cultivars.
-In previous years, ‘Rondo’ has produced the largest bulbs for me out of these three when sown this month, but all three cultivars flourished, producing delectable tasting bulbs and foliage.
+There are a number of fantastic Florence fennel cultivars, which can be sown now, including: Florence Fennel ‘Romanesco’, Florence Fennel ‘Zefa Fino’, and Florence Fennel ‘Rondo’.
+These are three of my top performing Florence fennel cultivars.
+In previous years, ‘Rondo’ has produced the largest bulbs for me out of these three varieties, when sown this month, but all three cultivars are reliable performers, producing delectable tasting bulbs and foliage.

 To grow Florence fennel successfully, choose a bright and sunny or partially shaded location, as Florence fennel does not enjoy growing in too shaded a spot.
 There’s no need to start your seedlings off in seed trays – Florence fennel seed is best sown directly in the soil where it is to grow.

 Ensure that your plants receive regular, frequent waterings to enable your Florence fennel plants to grow and develop their sweet, slightly aniseedy swollen leaf bases.
 Do make sure that you provide your plants with sufficient water – give them a good soak twice a week.
 If Florence fennel plants become too dry – even for a few days – they very quickly sulk, before bolting skywards, when they become tough and inedible.